How To Jump Start A Great Money Talk

 Many of our attitudes and behaviours around money were learned as a child.
 Often, people aren’t aware of how different their experiences were growing up.
 Tell stories- they are enlightening and entertaining.
 Sharing your own story first is a great way to get your spouse to open up too.
 You might have a good laugh when you discover the impact today!

 When I was growing up, my own parents were incredibly thrifty.
 Today, I still struggle with spending money on “fun stuff”.
 I remember being totally embarassed at Christmas each year when my mother would unwrap her gifts carefully and diligently fold/save the paper for next year!
 This was many years before environmental awareness became popular and my friends thought she was crazy!
-To this day, I catch myself being reluctant to throw things away (i.e. old clothes, university textbooks) that someday might be useful!
+To this day, I catch myself being reluctant to throw things away (i.e. high school textbooks) that someday might be handy!

 Have some fun replaying your background, family behaviour and what you learned about money as a kid.
 It’s a lot easier to appreciate your differences when you understand where they came from.